cgkineo/adapt-close/README.md

 ## Usage
 * A close button can be added to the navigation bar.
-* Prompts using notify can be triggered on this button.
+* A [Notify](https://github.com/adaptlearning/adapt_framework/wiki/Core-modules#notify) 'confirm' prompt can be shown when the learner clicks the close button
-* In addition, browser dialogs can be displayed if you close the window in a normal fashion.
+* In addition, a browser dialog can be displayed if the learner closes the window/tab in a normal fashion.

 ## Attributes
 <table>